 “We don’t want to drop any balls,” Johnson said.
 “There’ll be missteps and small mistakes along the way, but I think we’re moving at speed, and Gen. Raymond is the right guy to get it done.”

 Earlier this month, Thompson reiterated that DOD is “getting close” to nailing down which Army and Navy functions will join the Space Force.
 That decision should come by the end of December so the Space Force can plan into the next year for transfers to join in fiscal 2022, he said in a conversation hosted by Defense One.

 It’s taken several months to first identify 23 parts of the Air Force, and now additional organizations elsewhere in the Defense Department, that will relocate.
-A few more units, such as health care workers, that weren’t in the initial pool marked for transfer will now join the Space Force.
+A few more units, such as intelligence workers, that weren’t in the initial pool marked for transfer will now join the Space Force.
 The Space Force will continue to share much of the services offered by the Air Force, such as base security personnel.